amebrahimi/docker-tutorial/README.md

 ## Docker-File

-`FROM` in docker file is just a way of extending another image.
+in docker file is just a way of extending another image:

+`FROM`

+set the working directory in the container:

+`WORKDIR /src/to/file`

+copy from current machine to docker container:

+`COPY ./from ./to`

+run a command in the container:

+`RUN command (npm install)`

+expose a port from within the container:

+`EXPOSE PORTNUMBER (3000)`

+send a custom command to the container:

+`CMD ["npm", "start"]`

+build and run a composed docker file:

+`docker-compose up`